 Graduates of the California Civic Leadership Institute become a part of an exclusive alumni network and are recognized at League events well after their time in local government.

-In the 2017 Assembly alone, 74% of members will have local government roots.
+In the 2019 State Assembly alone, 75% of its members have local government roots.

 The League of California Cities is proud of all of its California Civic Leadership Institute Alumni currently serving in the Legislature.

 AD 2: Jim Wood-D, Former Council Member, Healdsburg

 AD 4: Cecilia Aguiar-Curry-D, Former Mayor, Winters